sebastian-lerner/nodejs-circleci-runner/aws_config/readme.md

-    SECRET_NAME - The name of teh secret created above SECRET_REGION - The region of the secret above AUTO_SCALING_MAX - Integer value of the max number of instances to spin up AUTO_SCALING_GROUP_NAME - Name of the auto scaling group AUTO_SCALING_GROUP_REGION - The region of the auto scaling group
+    SECRET_NAME - The name of teh secret created above SECRET_REGION - The region of the secret above AUTO_SCALING_MAX - Integer value of the max number of instances to spin up AUTO_SCALING_GROUP_NAME - Name of the Auto Scaling group AUTO_SCALING_GROUP_REGION - The region of the Auto Scaling group

 Leave everything else at the default.

-## Trigger lambda on a schedule
+## Triggering the Lambda function on a schedule

 Back at the Lambda function editing screen, click `Add trigger`.